VHDL-LS/rust_hdl/README.md

 vim.api.nvim_set_keymap('n', '<F5>', ':lua STARTVHDLLS()<CR>', { noremap = true, silent = true })
 ```

-This is just one example, there are many ways to run the language server.
-Anyway
+Using the example above, pressing F5 while inside Neovim starts the language
-when you are inside a buffer you can now hit F5 to start VHDL_LS.
-For more info
+server.
+There are also other options, like automatically starting it when
-and options, have a look at the [Neovim LSP documentation](https://neovim.io/doc/user/lsp.html).
+opening a certain file type, see the [Neovim LSP documentation](https://neovim.io/doc/user/lsp.html) for more.

 ### Configuration
 The language server needs to know your library mapping to perform full analysis of the code.
 For this it uses a configuration file in the [TOML](https://github.com/toml-lang/toml) format named `vhdl_ls.toml`.